Updated: June 2016

 In February 2016, SKMM announced the re-farming of 900MHz and 1800MHz spectrum bands to 4 mobile telecommunication operators ie Maxis, Celcom, Digi and U Mobile, with full implementation starting 1 January 2017 (1800MHz) and 1 July 2017 (900MHz) for 15 years.

 SKMM has also indicated that other spectrum bands ie 700MHz, 2300MHz and 2600MHz bands will be reviewed by the end of 2016.

 Other leading Malaysian mobile telecommunication industry operators include Maxis and Celcom (subsidiary of Axiata).

 The estimated combined mobile service revenue market share of these three leading mobile operators in Malaysia approximates 93%, while the remaining market share is represented by U Mobile and other MVNOs and WiMax operator.

-DiGi currently annually contributes 6% of “weighted net revenue” to the Universal Service Provision Fund (the USP Fund).
-All licensed operators are able to bid for SKMM issued tenders utilising this USP Fund to build and operate specific types of services in underserved areas and communities.
-DiGi has won various bids to provide mobile and broadband services on this basis, including building 14 community broadband centres.
-Mobile termination rates and fixed termination rates, currently set at 0.0463 MYR and 0.470 MYR per minute effective from 1 January to 31 December 2013, are regulated under an access pricing regime which is subject to periodic formal review.
-There will be further reductions in these rates in 2014 and 2015:
+Digi currently contributes 6% of “weighted net revenue” annually to the Universal Service Provision (USP) fund.
+All licensed operators are able to bid for SKMM issued tenders utilising this USP fund to build and operate specific types of services in underserved areas and communities.
+Digi has won various bids to provide mobile and broadband services on this basis.
+Mobile termination local rates and fixed termination local rates are currently set at 0.0365 MYR and 0.0165 MYR per minute effective from 1 January to 30 June 2017 and are regulated under an access pricing regime which is subject to periodic formal review.